-- Wholesale, commercial and SME banking services; - Structured finance, including syndication and distribution, project and acquisition finance and assetbacked and real estate finance; - Transaction banking, consisting of global trade services and cash management; - Financial institutions, comprising of an extensive correspondent banking network; - Treasury, with a full suite of treasury products and services; - Investment banking via QNB Capital, offering comprehensive corporate advisory services covering all aspects of corporate finance; - Retail Banking, offering a comprehensive suite of products and services with an integrated, multichannel distribution network, including a market-leading premium proposition through the QNB First and QNB First Plus offering.
+- Wholesale, commercial and SME banking services; - Structured finance, including syndication and distribution, project and acquisition finance and assetbacked and real estate finance; - Transaction banking, consisting of global trade services and cash management;

+- Financial institutions, comprising of an extensive correspondent banking network; - Treasury, with a full suite of treasury products and services; - Investment banking via QNB Capital, offering comprehensive corporate advisory services covering all aspects of corporate finance; - Retail Banking, offering a comprehensive suite of products and services with an integrated, multichannel distribution network, including a market-leading premium proposition through the QNB First and QNB First Plus offering.
 In addition, QNB has an international retail offering through the QNB First Global Recognition programme with global account access across QNB's international network; and - Asset and Wealth Management, offering an end-to-end advisory service for clients to assist them effectively manage their wealth.
-This ranges from serving high-net-worth individuals with our private banking offering to managing mutual funds which cover a variety of asset classes, as well as to offering brokerage and custody services.
-As one of two GCC markets included in the MSCI Emerging Markets index, QNB also plays an important role in promoting Qatar as a high-quality investment destination.
+This ranges from serving high-net-worth individuals with QNB Group's private banking offering to managing mutual funds which cover a variety of asset classes, as well as to offering brokerage and custody services.

-Operational Performance throughout the QNB Group
+Operational Performance throughout QNB Group

-One of the QNB Group's main strategic initiatives is to maximise its operational performance in order to further increase its market share by (i) developing products that address the customers' needs, (ii) realising operational and financial synergies across the QNB Group and (iii) utilising the experience of the QNB Group's management to oversee the operational performance across its regional and international network.
-QNB seeks to increase its operational performance by improving its asset quality through risk management and investing in strong IT infrastructure to centralise data processing and operational risk management policy.
+One of QNB Group's main strategic initiatives is to maximise its operational performance in order to further increase its market share by (i) developing products that address the customers' needs, (ii) realising operational and financial synergies across QNB Group and (iii) utilising the experience of QNB Group's management to oversee the operational performance across its regional and international network.
+QNB seeks to increase its operational performance by improving its asset quality through risk management and investing in strong IT infrastructure to centralise data processing and operations.
+QNB has invested in sophisticated risk management software to support its comprehensive operational risk management policy.
 Through QNB's software system and risk management policy, QNB monitors key risk areas and effectively manages liquidity and funding requirements.